 The primary purpose of the bsadmin script is starting and stopping the BSCW server, starting the garbage collector and executing the workspace report function.
-The garbage collector is normally triggered on a regular basis, e.g., by a cron job on Unix systems.
+The garbage collector is normally triggered on a regular basis, e.g., by a cron job on Unix systems or by the task scheduler on Windows 11, Server 2019/2022 systems.
 Therefore the normal usage of the bsadmin script is only as: